Singularity-Coder/Instant-Kotlin/README.md

 ## Null Stuff
 ? means the var can be nullable or null
-!! means u r forcibly saying the comiler that this var is not null even if it is actually null ?. means safe call operator.
+!! means you are forcibly telling the compiler that this var is not null even if it actually is or can be null ?. means safe call operator.
 If var not null then execute this code
 * Assigning the null value
 ```Kotlin